 Perfect name, right?
 Of course, I was too young to care for a puppy, so Grandma took over.
 That was when Alpo dog food and toxic flea collars were the norms, and dogs were allowed to wander the neighborhood at will.
-I grew up in the 70s before the big launch of fixing your dogs and cats so they wouldn't have babies.
-(Did you guess I grew up in the South?
-The word 'fixing' may have given that away).
+I grew up in the 70s before the big launch of neutering and spaying dogs and cats so they wouldn't have babies.
 It was also a regular occurrence for my neighbors to post signs in their yards for FREE Puppies and Kittens.

 Do you remember that?
 Boy, things have changed.

 I had never had a cat before, and my heart was taken over by this little 10lb furry kitty.
 I was in my late 20s when I wandered into the neighborhood shelter.
 She picked me out of the 30 cats that were loose in a big room.
 The love in her eyes transformed me and was something I had never experienced before that moment.

 Because she was the first pet that I had to take care of, I made A LOT of mistakes.
 This was before the internet was available, so I made decisions about Chicona's health and well-being based on the recommendations, experiences, and actions of others.
 If they are doing it, it should be fine.
 Right?
 Ummm, NO. Lesson #1: Do not follow the sheep off the cliff.